danacreta/localk8s/README.md

 - Creating a deployment
    - check the cluster status.
 If everything is fine we try to deploy.
    - check namespace (config: env.namespace) exists.
 Otherwise we create it
-   - for each item in config: deploys list we to deploy an app
+   - for each item in config: deploys list we deploy an app First, we check all images in the list config: deploys[i].engine.
+If it doesn't exists locally we look for a Dockerfile in the apps/myapp/ folder.
+If this file does not exists, we check the config var deploys[i].engine[j].file_path.
+After we decided for the path of the Dockerfile, we build the image.
+In the same time, for each image we add the needed container info for deploing it later to kubernetes.
-      -
+     Then we check if a deployment file exists in the apps/myapp/ folder.
+In this case we use this for deployment.
+Otherwise, we buid our own specification for app and service based on config variables.

 ## Variables Description
 |                	| Variable   	| Choises/Defaults        	| Mandatory 	| Description                                               	|